Iva May Abbey

 Iva May "Ivy" Abbey was born March 26, 1879, in a sod shanty, Aldine Twp., Norton Co., KS.

-The 1880 U. S. Census taken on June 23, 1880, shows William Abbey (age 27) born in Canada to Canadian and English-born parents is a Farmer living in Aldine Twp., Norton Co., KS.
-Living with him are his wife Ida Abbey (age 21) born in Wisconsin to Pennsylvania-born parents, son Irwin Abbey (age 4) born in Wisconsin with a disability named billious fever, and daughter Ivey Abbey (age 2) born in Kansas.
+The 1880 U. S. Census taken on June 23, 1880, shows William Abbey (age 27) born in Canada to Canada and England-born parents is a Farmer living in Aldine Twp., Norton Co., KS.
+Living with him are his wife Ida Abbey (age 21) born in Wisconsin to Pennsylvania-born parents, son Irwin Abbey (age 4) born in Wisconsin with a disability named bilious fever, and daughter Ivey Abbey (age 2) born in Kansas.

 By December 10, 1881, the Abbey family of four was back living in Richland Center, Richland Co., WI, when Mary Maude Abbey was born.